mdn/content/files/en-us/web/css/scroll-timeline/index.md

 {{CSSRef}}

-The **`scroll-timeline`** [CSS](/en-US/docs/Web/CSS) [shorthand property](/en-US/docs/Web/CSS/Shorthand_properties) defines a name that can be used to identify the source element of a scroll-timeline, along with the scrollbar axis that should provide the timeline.
+The **`scroll-timeline`** [CSS](/en-US/docs/Web/CSS) [shorthand property](/en-US/docs/Web/CSS/Shorthand_properties) defines a name that can be used to identify the source element of a scroll timeline, along with the scrollbar axis that should provide the timeline.

 The name can be referenced in an [`animation-timeline`](/en-US/docs/Web/CSS/animation-timeline) declaration; indicated the element and hence the scroll bar that will be used to control the progress of the animation.
 Note that if the element does not display a scrollbar in the axis dimension, then no timeline will be created.

-The `scroll-timeline` property is equivalent to setting both [`scroll-timeline-name`](/en-US/docs/Web/CSS/scroll-timeline-name) and [`scroll-timeline-axis`](/en-US/docs/Web/CSS/scroll-timeline-axis) in a single declaration.
+The `scroll-timeline` property is equivalent to setting both [`scroll-timeline-name`](/en-US/docs/Web/CSS/scroll-timeline-name) and [`scroll-timeline-axis`](/en-US/docs/Web/CSS/scroll-timeline-axis) properties in a single declaration.

 ## Constituent properties